matthewlong29/PareAndFlourish_Site/_posts/2016-09-24-Authenticity-How-to-Add-it-to-Your-Life.md

 ---
 layout: blog-posts

-title: "Authenticity: How to Add it to Your Life"
+title: "Authenticity: What it Means to You"

 subtitle:

-permalink: /blog/authenticity-how-to-add-it-to-your-life
+permalink: /blog/authenticity-what-it-means-to-you

 modified: 2016-09-24